Centre Wellington: Sports

 Centre Wellington recently expanded the community centre in Fergus which now has two ice pads, a pool, a hall and a gym.
-The complex plays host to the Centre Wellington Fusion & Mustangs minor hockey associations, the Centre Wellington Thistles jr C minor lacrosse team, the Center Wellington Mohawks minor Lacrosse association, and the Fergus Flippers aquatic club.
+The complex plays host to the Centre Wellington Fusion & Mustangs minor hockey associations, the Centre Wellington Thistles jr C minor lacrosse team, the Centre Wellington Riverhawks (formerly Mohawks) minor Lacrosse association, and the Fergus Flippers aquatic club.
 The Elora arena plays host to the Elora Rocks Sr.A hockey team, the Elora Mohawks Jr.B lacrosse team, and The Edge Ringette association.
 The Inverhaugh Cricket Club is the only privately owned turf wicket in Canada used for cricket.
 Highland Park is the home to Centre Wellington Minor Softball Association which has been providing safe and fun softball to families in CW for decades.
 They now offer Softball to both kids AND Adults to better serve the entire family and keep the people of Centre Wellington active.
 Fergus is also home to the Highland Rugby Club and the Fergus-Elora District Soccer Club (FEDS).

 Fergus Curling Club, Ontario's oldest continuously running Curling Club, was founded in 1834 by settlers from Scotland.
 Adam Fergusson was the first president.
 Matches were held outdoors until 1879 when an indoor rink was opened.

+Also noted in the 2024-25 season, the u15 select team won the tri-county playoffs. making a historical moment in fusion hockey history.